metaleap/vscode-extexpo/README.md

 * While loaded, this extension hijacks the `markdown` format for its demos, so best just play with temp files, otherwise might wanna disable Auto-Save -- though VScode's Undo/Redo seems entirely robust anyway.

-* Functionality is, for demo purposes, implemented in technically pointless ways: "format" inserts a line-break for every white-space..
+* Functionality is, for demo purposes, implemented in technically pointless ways: "format" inserts a line-break for every white-space.. just went for whatever most-simplistic routine showcases the essentials in each case

 * Some functionality only "works" on words containing `expo` (*Go to Definition* and such)